djarecka/presentation_testing/presentation.md

   - you don't have to knows the expected result, the assumption is that the past results were correct.

---

-- and many others...

-**We will concentrate on unit and regression tests**

 ---

 ### <span style="color:purple">Science and software testing</span>